 The Internet is filled with opportunities for you to be an online member missionary:

 - Create a Mormon.org Profile – You can create your own profile page on Mormon.org.
 This profile can be viewed by others through Mormon.org and you can also share it with those you come in contact with through other online venues.

-- Work in the Vineyard – Participate in important tasks by working in the Vineyard.
+- Volunteer.lds.org – Participate in important tasks by working on projects on LDS.org like submitting photos.
 Your efforts will be utilized to help build up the Church online.

 - Participate in a forum like LDS.net — LDS.net is a forum and social network where you can connect with both Mormons and non-Mormons to share your beliefs and testimony using photos, videos, blogs, forums, and chat.
 If you know a foreign language, you can participate in that language as well.

-- Be yourself on social networks like Facebook — If you use Facebook, you can share your testimony or favorite scripture on your Profile by adding our Facebook app.
+- Be yourself on social networks like Facebook — If you use Facebook, you can share your testimony or favorite scripture on your Profile.
 You can also create Facebook events for ward activities or General Conference.
 Join Church-related groups.
 Change your status to reflect that you’re preparing a lesson or going to a fireside.
 Post pictures of your mission or wedding.
 Be more transparent about your life and beliefs.

 - Post a video on a video sharing website like YouTube — “Broadcast Yourself.”
 Join the ranks of Mormons who have shared their testimonies and stories by video on YouTube, Google Video, and other video sharing sites.
 Mission stories, conversion stories, and your testimony of specific principles can be especially effective.
 Perhaps you could videotape your parents or grandparents and capture their stories too.

 - Support Mormon videos on YouTube — In addition to posting your own videos on YouTube, it’s also helpful to rate and comment on other good YouTube videos.